 Option 2: Use our online membership system

 One of the best ways to figure out whether RC model flying is for you is to come to a club meeting.
 Club meetings are open the public, and we enjoy meeting visitors who are interested in model aviation.
 You can meet members who have similar interests, and you may even be able to get some time after the meeting on a “buddy box” on a real RC model.
-Club meetings are held the first Saturday of each month (2nd Saturday in July) at the field at 9am during summer months and 10am during the winter.
-During the winter months we meet at the York Chamber of Commerce behind the York county library.
+Club meetings are held the first Saturday of each month (2nd Saturday in July) at the field at 9am during summer months and 9:30 am during the winter.
+During the winter months we meet at the York County Public Library.

 We also will be happy to add you to the YCF email list to receive our monthly bulletins and event announcements.
 Join our mailing list now be included in our mailings.
 We do not share our mailing lists with anyone, and you can be removed from the list anytime you want.